undless/gatling.io-doc/content/reference/integrations/build-tools/js-cli.md

 You can check out other options with `npx gatling recorder --help`.

-### Running your simulations on Gatling Enterprise Cloud
+### Running your simulations on Gatling Enterprise

 #### Prerequisites

-You need to configure [an API token]({{< ref "/reference/execute/cloud/admin/api-tokens/" >}}) for most of the actions between the CLI and Gatling Enterprise Cloud.
+You need to configure [an API token]({{< ref "/reference/execute/cloud/admin/api-tokens/" >}}) for most of the actions between the CLI and Gatling Enterprise.

 {{< alert warning >}}
 The API token needs the `Configure` role on expected teams.